 Base: I initially used Bob Marley as illustration, so let us carry on with him.
 Bob Marley was a musician, but there isn’t only one type of music; there are different genres.
 The rastaman in spite of being a multi-instrumentalist and having the voice and skills to venture into different genres opted for reggae music – reggae was his base.
 He focused on this genre, was known for this genre, and succeeded in this genre.
 I will tell you another musician from African who was young and good, but many in the world never knew him because as far as I am concerned, he had no base.
 If he had, in my opinion, he would have won a Grammy Award.
 When TuFace came out with the song, “African Queen,” it was a blast.
 One day, while conducting a research in a recycling centre in High Wycombe, United Kingdom, I heard that song blasting from a car that zoomed past me.
 When I bent to look who it was, it was one white English girl playing that song.
 And I said to myself, “why didn’t this boy focus on that style of music rather than trying to input other genres.
 If he had, he would have been a world household name.”

 You need a base, and that base must suit your uniqueness and passion.
 A footballer doesn’t play every position.
 You can’t be a striker and a defender at the same time.
 Know your role; establish yourself based on your unique role!

 Weight: it is your wait that gives you weight.
 Toiling all night isn’t a waste because it takes you to the morning when you see the day.
-Jumping from base to base don’t give you weight since you’re never settled before you move to another stage.
-If you define your base and wait until the positive change begins to emerge, you will gain weight.
-You will gain weight when your customer base begins to swell all because you were patient to build.
-Your defining moments in a successful talent are identity, base and wait, but you aren’t there yet until you gain weight.
+Jumping from base to base doesn’t give you weight since you’re never settled before moving to another stage.
+If you define your base and wait until the positive change begins to emerge, you will gain weight – you will gain weight when your customer base begins to swell, all because you were patient to build.
+Your defining moments in a successful talent are identity, base, and wait, but you aren’t there yet until you gain weight.
 Stay put and gain weight; increased customer base is a good obesity!